Lower Level of Frazee Hall, next to the student center facing Administration Drive.

 Everybody should take an interest in his own future, since he has to live with it for the rest of his life. - Mark Twain

 Catherine hails from the University of Michigan where she received her Bachelor's in Psychology and Master's in Social Work.
-While at U-M, she was heavily involved in Student Affairs and first developed her enthusiasm for working with students and striving to end power-based personal violence.
+While at U-M, she was heavily involved in Student Affairs and first developed her enthusiasm for working with students and striving to end interpersonal violence.
 Catherine is a big proponent of following your passion and using that to make positive change in the world.
 She is proud to be a part of the positive change being made at the VIP Center and happy to return to working with students- the change makers of the future!

 The Poisonwood Bible, any of the Harry Potter books, The Stranger, Cat's Cradle, To Kill A Mockingbird

 Les Misérables, Wicked, In the Heights, The Pee-Wee Herman Show (seriously one of the best things EVER)

 Lilies, Daffodils, Orchids, Fire-and-Ice Roses and Tulips, Peonies (though she's pretty sure she's allergic to at least one of these)

 Aim above morality.
 Be not simply good, be good for something. - Henry David Thoreau Learn to value yourself, which means: fight for your happiness. - Ayn Rand